BASEBALL

 Big League Electric Baseball 'red box version 2' - 1930s

-Slightly later editions of the lid added the phrase "Big League" above "Electric Baseball," and are in fact usually seen covering Big League Electric Baseball Model B-4 (right), which was produced from about 1938 through 1941.
+Slightly later editions of the lid added the phrase "Big League" above "Electric Baseball" -- all in a new font -- and are in fact usually seen covering Big League Electric Baseball Model B-4, at right, which was produced from about 1938 through 1941.
 Prentice's All-American Electric Football and Collegiate Electric Basketball also debuted by 1938.

 Big League Electric Baseball - 1938-41